HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/usage/bulk_update_report.md

 Content managers can trigger bulk updates to update the expiration dates of all queried items.
 This section provides steps on how to update the expiration date of content items in a report generated through HCL Content Reporting.

+!!!note
+   Bulk updates for expiry dates can only be applied to content items, site areas, authoring templates, components, categories, and items to which you have edit access.
+Only items with a workflow are included.

 1. After you have generated a report and if there are results, the **Bulk update** button appears in the application header.
 Click the **Bulk update** button.

     ![](../../../../assets/HCL_Content_Reporting_Cherry_Picking_button.png)